animo/siera-cli/README.md

 * 🌟 **Actions and workflows** that you can perform against an agent (see our [support matrix](./docs/support_matrix.md))
 * 💅🏻 **Mock data** so that you can focus on the important task of building your application instead of other foobar (coming soon 🚧)

+This README was set up for you to get started as fast as possible.
+Looking for more information about the concepts, example code and tutorials on how to use the CLI?
+Check out our extensive [docs](https://github.com/animo/aries-cli/pull/www.google.com).

 ## Getting started

 Whatever your system, we've got you covered.